eugeniosp3/video-game-store/README.md

    ```

 <h3>Roadmap</h3>

+<br>5.
+Responsive to any viewport/resolution

+<h3>Changes Implemented</h3>
 <br>1.
-Interactive table that shows items in cart
+DONE -  Interactive table that shows items in cart - added Thu Mar 16 2023
 <br>2.
-Buttons to remove items from cart, from this table
+DONE - Buttons to remove items from cart, from this table - added Thu Mar 16 2023
 <br>3.
-Text letting the user know they need to double click somewhere to add the item to cart
+DONE - Text letting the user know they need to double click somewhere to add the item to cart - added Thu Mar 16 2023
 <br>4.
-Fix the scrollbar on non Mac computers - it looks ugly
+DONE - Fix the scrollbar on non Mac computers - it looks ugly - added Thu Mar 16 2023
-<br>5.
-Responsive to any viewport/resolution